MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 This exercise includes the following tasks:

-1. Configure GitHub Spec Kit in the development environment.
+1. Configure the GitHub Spec Kit in your development environment.
-1. Create and initialize a GitHub repository for the ContosoDashboard project.
+1. Import and initialize the existing ContosoDashboard application repository.
 1. Define the project Constitution (organizational constraints and development principles).
 1. Create the Spec for the document upload and management feature.
 1. Clarify the Spec (iterate on requirements with AI assistance).
 1. Generate the Technical Plan (architecture and implementation approach).
 1. Create the Task List (actionable implementation steps).
-1. Implement the Feature using GitHub Copilot.
+1. Implement the specified feature using GitHub Copilot.
 1. Review and verify the implementation.

-## Configure GitHub Spec Kit in the development environment
+## Configure the GitHub Spec Kit in your development environment

 The GitHub Spec Kit includes a command-line interface (CLI) tool called Specify that initializes projects for spec-driven development.
 It also integrates with Visual Studio Code through the GitHub Copilot Chat extension to provide AI-assisted generation of specifications, plans, and tasks.